ragnorc/fly-typedb/README.md

 The repo includes a Github Actions workflow for continuous deployment.

 ## Backups
-- The docker runs a backup process alongside the TypeDB server.
-You can set the appropriate env variables to upload the backups to your cloud storage.
+The docker runs a backup process alongside the TypeDB server using darthSim/overmind and odise/go-cron.
+You can set the appropriate env variables in the `fly.toml` to upload the backups to your cloud storage.

 [TypeDB]: https://www.vaticle.com/
 [Fly]: https://fly.io